-35) The QAP must be approved by the department before entry of an animal into the QAP.

-- 36) All post-entry quarantine operations and procedures must follow those outlined for a QAP class 7.9 facility and also include: - k) A registered veterinarian must inspect the QAP within 72 hours before entry of any animal to ensure it has been cleaned and disinfectant has been applied to his/her satisfaction. - l) The post-entry quarantine period will commence from the time of entry into the facility of the last animal. - m)Vehicles for transporting animals must not leave the QAP until thoroughly cleaned and disinfected. - n) If any animal dies during post-entry quarantine, the Department of Agriculture and Water Resources must be notified within 24 hours and the animal must undergo a post mortem examination by a registered veterinarian to determine the cause of death. - o) The Department of Agriculture and Water Resources is to be advised within 24 hours of any disease incident and its outcome. - p) Animals must not leave the QAP during post-entry quarantine without permission of the Department of Agriculture and Water Resources. - q) At the satisfactory completion of post-entry quarantine, the animals will be released from quarantine into premises approved by the appropriate State or Territory governments for the holding of non-human primates. - 37) Imported non-human primates will remain under quarantine surveillance for life.
-Conditions of quarantine surveillance include: notification by the owner to the department of any signs of sickness, death or intended transfer of the imported animal to another facility.
+- 1) The QAP must be approved by the department before entry of an animal into the QAP. - 2) All post-entry quarantine operations and procedures must follow those outlined for a QAP class 7.9 facility and also include: - a) A registered veterinarian must inspect the QAP within 72 hours before entry of any animal to ensure it has been cleaned and disinfectant has been applied to his/her satisfaction. - b) The post-entry quarantine period will commence from the time of entry into the facility of the last animal. - c) Vehicles for transporting animals must not leave the QAP until thoroughly cleaned and disinfected. - d) If any animal dies during post-entry quarantine, the Department of Agriculture and Water Resources must be notified within 24 hours and the animal must undergo a post mortem examination by a registered veterinarian to determine the cause of death. - e) The Department of Agriculture and Water Resources is to be advised within 24 hours of any disease incident and its outcome. - f) Animals must not leave the QAP during post-entry quarantine without permission of the Department of Agriculture and Water Resources. - g) At the satisfactory completion of post-entry quarantine, the animals will be released from quarantine into premises approved by the appropriate State or Territory governments for the holding of non-human primates.

-5.2 Proposed biosecurity measures for the importation of captive nonhuman primates from Country X
+5.2 Proposed biosecurity measures for the importation of captive non-human primates from Country X